Uptown (1987 film)

-Uptown (Barrios altos) is a 1987 Spanish comedy-drama film by Jose Luis Garcia Berlanga.
+Uptown (Barrios altos) is a 1987 Spanish comedy-drama film by José Luis García Berlanga.
 The film stars Victoria Abril as a Barcelonian divorcee caught up in a mystery regarding the disappearance and possible murder of one her closet friends.

 Plot

-Verónica, is recently divorced and begins to reorganize her life and adapt herself to life as a single woman.
+Verónica, recently divorced, begins to reorganize her life and adapt herself to life as a single woman.
 Her problems are relegated to the background when she believes Carlos, her masseur, is killed.
 Knowing himself in danger, Carlos left Verónica with a message on the answering machine stating that she had to pick up a package hidden in the sinks of a railway station.
-Veronica's predicament is further complicated by her ex-husband, Edmundo and her boyfriend, Luis, who are business partners.
+Veronica's predicament is complicated by her ex-husband Edmundo and her boyfriend Luis, who are business partners.